1992 Gimli DHC-4 Caribou crash: Accident

 On the morning of August 27, 1992, the crew reportedly attended preflight briefings.
 The modified DHC-4A was lightly loaded at a mid center of gravity (C of G) position.
 Gordon Hagel, who was involved as design supervisor and engineer for NewCal Aviation, boarded the flight with pilot in command Quirk and co-pilot Niforos to record test flight performance results of both the modified fuel pump and hydraulic systems.
 In-flight checks were to be undertaken to include simulated failures of both wing fuel pumps and in-line pumps, to assess fuel pressure response.

+Photograph of wreckage published in Stonewall Argus And Teulon Times.

 The crew and aircraft taxied for takeoff at runway 14 at Gimli Industrial Park Airport.
 Engine power and brakes were applied, and control of the aircraft was maintained for approximately 900 feet before takeoff.
 After lift-off, the aircraft entered an unusually steep climb, caused by the aircraft's pitch attitude increasing to a position higher than what had been observed on previous test flight takeoffs.
 This was confirmed later by video footage.
 A subsequent pitch-up movement was made at 35 feet above ground level (agl), from which point elevator control surfaces remained at neutral.
 At approximately 200 feet agl, the aircraft rolled slowly to the right before abruptly pitching into a steep nose-down and crashing in a right-wing-low attitude.
 There was no explosion, however a post-impact fire, caused by on-board fuel igniting, destroyed most of the wreckage.
 None of the three crew members survived.
+Eyewitness accounts reported a fuel explosion that sounded "like a bomb went off".
 Footage of the aircraft taking off and subsequently crashing were recorded on amateur 8 mm video format videotape, which have been uploaded on websites such as YouTube.

 This was the most fatal disaster of this aircraft type since November 10, 1987, where a De Havilland DHC-4 Caribou (C-GVYX) crashed near Ross River, Yukon during a single-engine go-around.
 This occurred after an oil leak led to the failure of the right engine.
 Both crew members lost their lives, while the two passengers survived.